cargomail-org/grip/README.md

 ## Introduction

-With the growing popularity of protocols based on the OAuth 2.0 specification, there is a need for an interoperable standard that specifies how to convey information about the user from an identity provider (IdP) to a resource server (RS) across security domain boundaries.
+With the growing popularity of protocols based on the OAuth 2.0 specification, there is a need for an interoperable standard that specifies how to convey information about the user from an Identity Provider (IdP) to a resource server (RS) across security domain boundaries.

 ## Motivation

-Upgrade the Message Transfer Agent (MTA) to use Hypertext Transfer Protocol (HTTP) instead of Simple Mail Transfer Protocol (SMTP) in MTA-to-MTA communication.
-Use a strong authentication mechanism.
+Enhance the Simple Mail Transfer Protocol (SMTP) in MTA-to-MTA communication by using a strong authentication mechanism.
+Consider alternative HTTPS-based means of communication, e.g., RESTful, WSS, and WebTransport.

 ## Identity Propagation

-In most security concepts and mechanisms, the user's security context propagation stops at the IdP/Client security domain boundaries.
+In most security concepts and mechanisms, the user's security context propagation stops at the IdP/Relying Party (RP) security domain boundaries.
 In end-to-end identity propagation, the user's security context is extended to the RS across security domain boundaries, as illustrated in Figure&nbsp;1.

 ![Model](./images/3-legged_identity_propagation_model.svg)